philanc/plc/README.md

 All the files included here are distributed under the MIT License (see file LICENSE)

 The salsa20 and box/secretbox implementations are contributed by Pierre Chapuis - https://github.com/catwell

+The sha2-256 and sha2-512 core permutation has been borrowed from Egor Skriptunoff's pure_lua_SHA2 project - https://github.com/Egor-Skriptunoff/pure_lua_SHA2